Half Ironman vs Full Ironman: What’s the Difference?

 Choose the Full Ironman if:

-You’ve already done a 70.3 and want more
+• You’ve already finished a Half Ironman and want the full experience

-You’re ready to shift your lifestyle to make it happen
+• You’re ready to restructure your lifestyle for long-course racing

 Mini FAQ: Half Ironman vs Full Ironman